AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chatroom_attributes_rn.md

 Before proceeding, ensure that you meet the following requirements:

 - You have initialized the Agora Chat SDK.
-For details, see [Get Started with rn](./agora_chat_get_started_android?platform=rn).
+For details, see [Get Started with React Native](./agora_chat_get_started_rn).
-- You understand the call frequency limit of the Agora Chat APIs supported by different pricing plans as described in [Limitations](./agora_chat_limitation?platform=rn).
+- You understand the call frequency limit of the Agora Chat APIs supported by different pricing plans as described in [Limitations](./agora_chat_limitation).
-- You understand the number of chat rooms supported by different pricing plans as described in [Pricing Plan Details](./agora_chat_plan?platform=rn).
+- You understand the number of chat rooms supported by different pricing plans as described in [Pricing Plan Details](./agora_chat_plan).

 ## Implementation